falves10/HF_Calibration_Unit_Test/README.md

 cmsenv

 -> Copy the ngHCAL folder from this repository at github to the src folder.
-(Add more info here)

 # Step 3: Update the runs
 Once work area is set up, go to the folder "../src/ngHCAL/QIE10_Testing/bin", open the file "update_runs" and change your work space path before run it.